KPI stands for Key Performance Indicator.

-Key performance indicators, or KPIs, are quantitative metrics that organizations use to track and analyze performance or progress toward business objectives.
+Key performance indicators, or KPIs, are quantitative metrics organizations use to track and analyze performance or progress toward business objectives.

 Different teams across a business might identify and track multiple key performance indicators.
 Every department in a company—product, marketing, sales, design, support, etc.—can and should have its own KPIs to track.
-That way they can gauge their performance relative to the things that matter most to their success.
+That way, they can gauge their performance relative to the things that matter most to their success.

 A few examples of KPIs include:

 - Improve the company’s Net Promoter Score (NPS)

 Product-specific metrics used as KPIs can look at how engaged users are with the product, such as daily or monthly active users, session duration, and actions per session.
 You can also track product quality KPIs, including customer service inquiries, bug reports, and uptime.

 Thanks to a proliferation of analytics tools and instrumentation, organizations can track almost anything related to their business.
 If you want to know how many seconds users spend on a page or how often sales reps dial for dollars and get a wrong number, or how many lines of code the development team writes each sprint, you can find out pretty darn quick.
 But is that information helpful?

 It begins by determining if you’ll do anything differently based on what these metrics tell you.
 Does it matter how long your audience spends on a page as long as they eventually click something?
 Will you change your lead vetting process if wrong numbers exceed a certain threshold?
 Will you fire or promote a developer based on their volume of coding?

 In the cases above, those are valid data points that you may utilize.
 However, they’re not particularly actionable, nor do they impact any of the business’s actual goals or objectives.
 Instead, legitimate KPI candidates directly link with those desired outcomes.